 Assessing Resilience, Enhancing Restoration, Building Partnerships

-In the fall of 2019, The Nature Trust of British Columbia launched this five-year project to improve estuary habitat and enhance the long-term sustainability and health of wild B.C.
+In 2019, The Nature Trust of British Columbia launched this multi-year project through the West Coast Conservation Land Management Program to improve estuary habitat and enhance the long-term sustainability and health of wild B.C.
 Pacific salmon fish stocks.

-Beginning with assessments in the first three years, the project will monitor and research resilience to sea-level rise and climate change using the Marsh Resiliency to Sea-Level rise (MARS) tool at 15 estuaries on Vancouver Island, the central coast and Haida Gwaii.
+The project will monitor and research resilience to sea-level rise and climate change using the Marsh Resiliency to Sea-Level rise (MARS) tool at 20 estuaries on Vancouver Island, the central coast and Haida Gwaii.
+With a combination of science and cultural knowledge and heritage, this project will facilitate several major, transformative restoration projects across the coast.
+These projects will increase marsh resilience to sea-level rise, restore estuarine ecosystem functions, and revitalize Indigenous food systems.

 Three field workers wade across a stream in an estuary to conduct research.